-- Individual Education Plans (IEPs) are generally reviewed three times a year with parents and pupils, however, if targets are fulfilled reviews will be held more frequently - Parents evening are held three times a year to review progress - If further meetings are required feel free to contact your child's class teacher via Class Dojo or the school office - All meetings will review targets against progress, effective or non-effective strategies and the next steps for focus.
+- Pupil Support Plans are generally reviewed three times a year with parents and pupils, however, if targets are fulfilled reviews will be held more frequently.
+Additionally - Parents evening are held three times a year to review progress. - If further meetings are required feel free to contact your child's class teacher. - All meetings will review targets against progress, effective or non-effective strategies and the next steps for focus.